New York Workers’ Compensation Attorneys Serving the Bronx

 Unfortunately, legitimate workers’ compensation claims are often denied and benefits may be underpaid.
 As a result, it is generally in your best interest to consult a workers’ compensation lawyer if you suffer a work injury.

-New York City workers’ compensation lawyers at Maggiano, DiGirolamo & Lizzi can help with multiple aspects of your claim, including:
+New York workers’ compensation lawyers at Maggiano, DiGirolamo & Lizzi can help with multiple aspects of your claim, including:

 - Investigating the workplace accident and/or the cause of a work injury